rudidude86/gura-lang.github.io/documents/Syntax.md

 This section explains about syntax elements in the script.

 ### {{ page.chapter }}.1.1.
-Identifier
+Symbol

-An identifier is used as a name of variable, function, symbol, type name, attribute and suffix.
+A symbol is used as a name of variable, function, symbol, type name, attribute and suffix.

-An identifier starts with a UTF-8 leading byte or one of following characters:
+A symbol starts with a UTF-8 leading byte or one of following characters:

     a b c d e f g h i j k l m n o p q r s t u v w x y z A B C D E F G H I J K L M N O P Q R S T U V W X Y Z